Energinet-DataHub/opengeh-python-packages/source/spark_sql_migrations/README.md

     └── ...
 ```

-The [current_state_scripts](current_state_scripts/README.md) folder contains SQL script files that are used to create
-the initial schema and tables for the application.
+The `current_state_scripts` folder contains SQL script files that are used to create the initial schema and tables for the application.

-The core of the Schema Migration functionality relies on a designated folder named [migration_scripts](migration_scripts/) and a Databricks table named `executed_migrations`.
+The core of the Schema Migration functionality relies on a designated folder named `migration_scripts` and a Databricks table named `executed_migrations`.
-The [migration_scripts](migration_scripts/) folder serves as the repository for SQL script files, and ensures chronological execution order by their filenames
+The `migration_scripts` folder serves as the repository for SQL script files, and ensures chronological execution order by their filenames
 following the format "{year}{month}{date}{time}_{description}".

-The paths should be provided in the following configuration parameters:
+The paths should be provided in the `SparkSqlMigrationsConfiguration`:

 - `migration_scripts_folder_path`
 - `current_state_schemas_folder_path`